nojramu/nojramu/README.md

 Thanks for visiting!
 Feel free to check out my repositories or reach out if you love cats, badminton, or collaborative learning in tech!

----

-**Pixel Art Credit:**
-_Replace `pixel-art-male-coding-tablet-bedroom.png` above with your own pixel art!
-Create one using [Pixel Me](https://www.pixel-me.com/) or commission an artist for a blue & green themed avatar.
-Upload it to your repo and update the filename if needed._